francescmarti00/dmu-multimedia/md/Testing-lab.md

 Lighthouse separates its audits into three sections:

 **Opportunities** provide suggestions how to improve the page’s performance metrics.
-Each suggestion in this section estimates how much faster the page will load if the improvement is implemented.
+Each suggestion in this section estimates how much faster the page will load if the improvement is implemented.<br>
-**Diagnostics** provide additional information about how a page adheres to best practices for web development.
+**Diagnostics** provide additional information about how a page adheres to best practices for web development.<br>
-**Passed Audits** indicates the audits that have been passed by the page.
+**Passed Audits** indicates the audits that have been passed by the page.<br>

 ## Browserstack